 - The impact of loneliness on premature death is nearly as strong as the impact of disadvantaged socioeconomic status.

 Many of us lose connectedness temporarily after a traumatic event like a severe loss, or disappointment.
-We may even feel disconnected from God.
+We may even experience disconnection.
 At such times, we need supportive relationships.
 The following actions will also help us.

 - Embrace the problem rather than disconnect from ourselves.
 Learn to feel—pain, sorrow or whatever emotion comes.
 Ignoring the feeling delays the healing.